 Yes!
-These vaccines have already been given to tens of thousands of volunteers and have been shown to be safe and very good at preventing them from getting sick with COVID-19.
+These vaccines have already been given to millions of people and have been shown to be safe and very good at preventing them from getting sick with COVID-19.
 The safety of COVID-19 vaccines is a top priority.
 The vaccine will continue to be monitored to make sure any rare problems are found as soon as possible and studied to see if they were caused by the vaccine.
 For more information, please see Safety of COVID-19 Vaccines | CDC

 How do the Pfizer or Moderna vaccines work?

 These vaccines work by giving your body the recipe to make the protein that is on the outside of the coronavirus.
 When your body sees that protein, it will make protective antibodies to it.
 Later, if the body sees the real virus, it will remember seeing that protein and destroy the virus before it has a chance to make you sick.
 For more information, please see Understanding mRNA COVID-19 Vaccines | CDC

 After receiving the vaccine, when will I be immune from COVID-19?